-This course covers semiconductors, PN junctions, diode theory and circuits, bipolar junction transistors, transistor fundamentals, transistor biasing, amplifiers, MOSFETs, and operational amplifiers.
-Prerequisite: ELEC 210.
+ELEC 320 Electronics 3(3,0) This course co This course covers semiconductors, PN junctions, diode theory and circuits, bipolar junction transis unction transistors, transistor fundamentals, transistor biasing, amplifiers, MOSFETs, and operationa al amplifiers.
+Prerequisite : ELEC 210.

-ELEC 431 Introduction to Renewable Energy Systems 3(3,0)

-The aim of this course is to provide the student with information about the different renewable energy sources such as solar, wind and wave energy as well as energy from biomass.
+ELEC 431 Introduction to Renewable Energy Systems 3(3,0) The aim of this s course is to provide the student with information a about the different renewable ene renewable energy sources such as solar, wind and wave energy as well as energy from biomass.
 This course will also illustrate how to link these sources with loads and how to synchronize them with the grid to deliver electricity reliably and efficiently.
-Prerequisite: ELE210
+Prerequisite: Prerequisite: ELE210

-ELEC 432 Power Electronics 3(3,0)

-This course familiarizes the students with basic power switch technology and associated electronic circuits.
-In this course power electronic circuits and switching devices are studied.
-Their applications in AC/DC, DC/DC, DC/AC and AC/AC converters as well as switching power supplies are studied.
-Prerequisite: ELEC 320.
+ELEC 432 Power Electronics 3(3,0) amiliarizes the students with basic power switch ctronic circuits.
+In this course power electronic circuits devices are s tudied.
+Their applications in AC/DC, DC/DC, DC C/AC and AC/AC converters as w vell as switching power supplies are studied.
+Prereq uisite: ELEC 320.

-ELEC 560 Sustainable Energy 3(3,0)

-This course is designed to provide you with the methods, tools and perspectives to understand, critique, and ultimately influence the management of technical, economic, and policy choices regarding the options for energy generation and use.
-We will focus equally on the technical, economic, political, and environmental impacts of energy.
-Prerequisites: ELEC 431
+ELEC 560 Sustainable Energy 3(3,0) understand, cr and policy cho designed to provide you with the methods, tools a itique, and ultimately influence the management of te ices regarding the options for energy generation and technical, economic, political, and environmental ELEC 431 echnical, economic, use.
+We will focus

-ELEC 532 Application of Power Electronics in Power Systems 3(3,0)

-This course focuses on power electronic and its applications in power systems by covering the following topics: Flexible AC transmission systems (FACTS), conventional thyristor controlled reactors and phase shifters, voltage source inverter (VSI) based static condenser (STATCON) and unified power flow controller (UPFC).
+ELEC 532 Application of Power Electronics in Power 3(3,0) Systems This course for cuses on power electronic and its applications in power systems by following topics: Flexible AC transmission s conventional t nyristor controlled reactors and phase shifters, volta age source inverter (VSI) based st (VSI) based static condenser (STATCON) and unified power flow controller (UPFC).
 Prerequisites: ELEC 330; ELEC 432.